CS3219-AY2324S1/ay2324s1-course-assessment-g04/project/project.md

 Pulls the master branch of all submodules in the `project` directory.

+Remember to run `git add .` and `git commit` after this script has completed to create a commit in this repository which records down the new git submodule commits that are being referenced.

 This script currently does not pull Chat Service as it does not have a `master` branch

 ### `build_images.sh`